 Reflections – Camus argues that life is meaningless and absurd.
 Still we can revolt against the absurdity, and find some small modicum of happiness.
 Essentially Camus asks if there is a third alternative between acceptance of life’s absurdity or its denial by embracing dubious metaphysical propositions.
 Can we live without the hope that life is meaningful, but without the despair that leads to suicide?
 If the contrast is posed this starkly it seems an alternative appears—we can proceed defiantly forward.
 We can live without faith, without hope, and without appeal.

 I believe we are called upon to live without appeal, as appeals are intellectually dishonest.
 But perhaps there are alternatives between accepting absurdity and hopeful metaphysics besides Camus’ defiance.
-Perhaps we can embrace realities current absurdity, reject speculative metaphysics, and ground the meaning of our lives in the small part we can play in bringing about a more meaningful reality.
-So we reject absurdity, religion, and anger.
-Instead we work to transform reality.
+Perhaps we can embrace the absurdity of life, reject speculative metaphysics, and ground the meaning of our lives in the small part we can play in bringing about a more meaningful reality.
+We can find meaning by working to transform reality.

 [i] Albert Camus, “The Myth of Sisyphus,” in The Meaning of Life, ed.
 E.D Klemke (Oxford: Oxford University Press, 1981), 72.

 [ii] Camus, “The Myth of Sisyphus,” 73.